-With something like chilli jam, every producer has their own special recipe.
+With something like sweet chilli jam, every producer has their own special recipe.
 I purchased a few jars of what is essentially homemade sweet chilli jam during visits to Danang and Hoi An.
 No preservatives, so for a while, everything I ate had chilli jam on it!
-That was my research, and subsequently, I tried a few variations and settled on this one as the best balance of flavour, heat, and sweetness (according to me).
-In addition, I bought chilli jam from several vendors in Hoi An during a visit there.
+That was my research, and subsequently, I tried a few variations and settled on this one as the best balance of flavour, heat, and sweetness.
 I am confident this recipe is at least as good as those jars I purchased, and those jars were all great.

 - 150 g small hot red chillis